-For our simulations, the model colloidal system that we consider is a $50:50$ binary Yukawa fluid \cite{zausch, winter}.
-Thus, interactions between the particles are given by the pair potential $V_{\alpha\beta}(r)= \varepsilon_{\alpha\beta} d_{\alpha\beta} \exp[-\kappa(r-d_{\alpha\beta})]/r$, with $r$ the distance between a particle of type $\alpha$ and one of type $\beta$ ($\alpha, \beta = {\rm A, B}$).
-For model parameters, see \cite{model}.
-Our MD simulations have been done for samples having the dimensions $L_x=26.66d_s, L_y=53.32d_s, L_z=13.33d_s$, consisting of $N=12800$ particles.
-We work in the $NVT$ ensemble and the temperature is controlled by using a Lowe thermostat \cite{lowe}.
-We equilibrate the system, using periodic boundary conditions, at a high temperature of $T=0.2$ and then $m=24$ independent configurations sampled at $T=0.2$ were instantaneously quenched to $T=0.05$ (which is below the mode-coupling critical temperature of $T_c=0.14$ \cite{zausch}).
-Subsequently, at $T=0.05$, each of these $m$ configurations are aged for durations of $t_{\mathrm{age}}=10^3, 10^4, 10^5$.
-When each configuration reaches a certain $t_{\mathrm{age}}$, we freeze the particles at $0<y<2d_s$ and $L_y-2d_s<y<L_y$ to prepare glassy states confined between rough walls.
-Then, these confined samples are sheared by pulling the top plate in $+{x}$ direction with a fixed force $F_0$ (similar to rheometers) \cite{varnikyield}, which imposes a constant shear stress of $\sigma_0=F_0/L_xL_z$; we study the response of the confined glass to such an imposed field.
-Alternatively, a constant shear-rate ($\dot{\gamma}_0$) can be imposed by pulling the top plate at a constant velocity $v_0=\dot{\gamma}_0(L_y-4d_s)$ \cite{varnik}; we used such a setup to estimate the dynamical yield stress ($\sigma_d$) of the confined glass at $T=0.05$ \cite{hb}, obtaining a value of $\sigma_d=0.0857$.
+In our simulations, we consider the model colloidal system of a $50:50$ binary Yukawa fluid (for details of interactions and model parameters, see \cite{zausch, winter}).
+Our molecular dynamics simulations have been done for samples consisting of $N=12800$ particles, having the dimensions $L_x=26.66\,d_s$, $L_y=53.32\,d_s$, $L_z=13.33\,d_s$ ($d_s$ is the diameter of the smaller particles).
+We work in the $NVT$ ensemble and the temperature control is done by using a Lowe thermostat \cite{lowe}.
+At a high temperature of $T=0.2$, we equilibrated the system using periodic boundary conditions.
+Then, $m=24$ independent configurations sampled at $T=0.2$ were instantaneously quenched to $T=0.05$ (below the mode-coupling critical temperature of $T_c=0.14$ \cite{zausch}).
+Each of these $m$ configurations are then aged for durations of $t_{\mathrm{age}}=10^3$, $10^4$, $10^5$.
+When each configuration reaches a certain $t_{\mathrm{age}}$, we freeze the particles at $0<y<2\,d_s$ and $L_y-2\,d_s<y<L_y$ to prepare glassy states confined between rough walls.
+Then, these confined samples are sheared by pulling the top plate in $+{x}$ direction with a fixed force $F_0$ (similar to rheometers) \cite{varnikyield}, which imposes a constant shear stress of $\sigma_0=F_0/[L_xL_z]$; we study the response of the confined glass to such a field.